To main content To navigation

 Prerequisites

 The course is designed for participants who are at least midway through their doctoral research, meaning that you have a research topic and have engaged in at least some preliminary empirical work.
-The course is also open to more senior scholars (post doc) who have a research project that they can utilize in the course
+The course is also open to more senior scholars (postdoc) who have a research project that they can utilise in the course.

 Fee info